 New Zealand: There are early signs of a nascent tower industry emerging in New Zealand, where Spark and Vodafone New Zealand have substantial but ageing tower networks, newer entrants 2degrees have leveraged co-location where possible while building a few hundred towers.
 2degrees may have an appetite to sell their towers and partner with a towerco on BTS.
 Parallel infrastructure is substantial, while the need for improved rural coverage, particularly on the South Island where tourist and agribusiness drive demand, has prompted the government’s Rural Broadband Initiative to invest in over 100 towers.
 A total of around 4,000 macro-towers are supplemented by around 7,000 rooftop sites, primarily used in the larger cities.

-South Korea: According to GSMA Intelligence, SIM penetration was at 113% among a population of 50.4mn in Q4 2015.
-South Korea boasts one of the most sophisticated telecommunications infrastructures in the world, cultivating an insatiable demand for high speed mobile broadband among its citizens.
+South Korea: South Korea boasts one of the most sophisticated telecommunications infrastructures in the world, cultivating an insatiable demand for high speed mobile broadband among its citizens.

 Mobile broadband penetration in South Korea is above 99% and fibre has been widely deployed.
 South Korea is a three-operator market featuring SK Telecom, KT and LG Uplus.
 The Ministry of Science, ICT and Future Planning (MSIP) has tried multiple times over the years to license a fourth MNO, however, failed again in February 2017 as none of the three applicants (Sejong Telecom, K Mobile, and Quantum Mobile) met the criteria.

-Sri Lanka: As of the end of 2017, edotco managed ~3,375 towers in the country.
+Sri Lanka: There are approximately 8,000 towers in Sri Lanka and edotco to date owns 126 sites.
+It’s unclear to date what happened to the nearly 3,400 sites that edotco managed until the end of 2018.
 High levels of bilateral sharing means tenancy ratios are closer to two than one all over the country.
-Sri Lanka is now mostly covered with 3G, and 4G is driving need for cell site densification.
+Sri Lanka is now mostly covered with 3G and 4G, which is driving need for cell site densification.
 Dialog and Mobitel hold all of the 4G spectrum, and any other players that want to offer this will need to engage in RANsharing.
-There are around 7,500 towers in the country.

 Bharti Airtel had been rumoured to be looking at selling its 2,500 towers but seems to have cooled on the idea.